-After leading Newsday to multiple Pulitzer Prizes, Howard Schneider embarked on a new career in public education as Dean of the newest journalism school in the country.
+After leading Newsday to multiple Pulitzer Prizes, Howard Schneider embarked on a new career in public education as Founding Dean of Stony Brook University’s new School of Journalism.

 At a time when the traditional newspaper business model was collapsing and the audience for online journalism exploded, Schneider went to work with Stony Brook University President Shirley Kenny to build the first School of Journalism in the 64-campus State University of New York system.

 While teaching a course in the ethics and values of the American press, Schneider realized that a large cohort of students were either lost in the digital flood of information or had adopted a defensive cynicism, unwilling to trust that information could be anything other than spin.

 Seeing connections across academic disciplines, he collaborated with hard science, social science and humanities experts at Stony Brook to build a course that helps students understand their own biases as well as the importance of reliable information to their inherited role as stewards of a democracy.